velvia/links/data_eng.md

 * [Cognitive Database](https://arxiv.org/pdf/1712.07199.pdf) - Using NLP word embedding techniques to add cognitive, ML/AI capabilities to SQL queries of RDBMSes
 * [Useful Resources for DS](https://community.ibm.com/community/user/datascience/blogs/paco-nathan/2019/05/09/useful-resources-for-data-science) by Paco Nathan.
 Good list!
 * [Applied ML in Production](https://github.com/eugeneyan/applied-ml) - a great list of projects, blogs, etc. by actual companies
+* [The Illustrated Word2vec](https://jalammar.github.io/illustrated-word2vec/) - an EXCELLENT guide with many illustrations to word2vec, and using vectors to represent, analyze, and compare words, people, and other things

 * [Getting Started in Data Science](https://gumroad.com/l/getting-started-in-data-science) book with great math intro
 * [A Tour of Machine Learning Algorithms](https://machinelearningmastery.com/a-tour-of-machine-learning-algorithms/)